Sennheiser HD 620S Review (1) – Closed-Back Is The New Open-Back

 The headphone frame is made of polycarbonate with the faceplates made of steel with a “spatter” appearance known from old-fashioned Japanese 35 mm cameras.

 The headband itself is covered with polycarbonate and a rather thick and soft artificial leather pad.
 The earcups follow the natural ear shape and the artificial leather earpads are quite thick with a good depth.
-The included 1.8 m cable is attached to the left ear cup – and can be replaced with a “balanced” cable Sennheiser will be released later.
+The included 1.8 m cable is attached to the left ear cup – and can be replaced with a “balanced” cable Sennheiser will be releasing later.

 You find more information on the HD 620S product page.